If it doesn’t start with you…it won’t happen in the biz…

 In particular, start to challenge your initial thinking about roles that you yourself are selecting for network events, scene study classes, demo scenes, films that YOU write/produce.
 How are YOU choosing to present yourself?
 What might you already be playing into?

 Challenge your own stereotypes about yourself.

 Here’s some creative inspiration.

-Did you know that when Sandra Bullock read the script Our Brand Is Crises, it was originally written for a man?
-Well, she read it and said why can’t a woman play this role?
+Did you know that when Sandra Bullock read the script Our Brand Is Crisis, it was originally written for a man?
+Well, she read it and said, why can’t a woman play this role?